Nonlinear integral extension of PID control with improved convergence of perturbed second-order dynamic systems: INTRODUCTION

 \section{INTRODUCTION}

-Proportional-integral-derivative (PID) controllers, see e.g. \cite{aastrom2006,aastrom2021}, as well as their various extensions like anti-windup \cite{hippe2006}, gain-scheduling, parameters adaptation, \cite{gyongy2006automatic}, and others \cite{ortega2021pid} are still mostly seen as a working horse in various industries.
-Despite a large number of the available and well perceived tutorials and surveys on PID principles, tuning, extensions, and limitations, e.g. \cite{ang2005pid,hara2006robust,garpinger2014performance} just for mentioning here the few, numerous applications face here and again some crucial challenges with use of the PID controllers.
-These lie often in a trade-off between the respondness and robustness, while the performance metrics associated with a transient and steady-state response appear to be most significant for several applications.
+Proportional-integral-derivative (PID) controllers, see e.g. \cite{aastrom2006,aastrom2021}, as well as their possible extensions like anti-windup \cite{hippe2006}, gain-scheduling, parameters adaptation, \cite{gyongy2006automatic}, and others \cite{ortega2021pid} are still seen as a mostly working horse in various industries.
+Despite a large number of the available and well perceived tutorials and surveys on the PID principles, tuning, extensions, and limitations, e.g. \cite{ang2005pid,hara2006robust,garpinger2014performance} just for mentioning here the few, numerous applications face here and again some crucial challenges with use of the PID controllers.
+This is often due to a trade-off between the respondness and robustness, while the performance metrics associated with a transient and steady-state response appear to be most significant for several applications.